-- A district board of education definition of the educational process (e.g., in board policy, board resolution, governance document, etc.), which includes blended learning courses - Documentation (e.g., regulations, course syllabus, handbook, etc.) outlining district policy (if not included in board policy) that describes the following: - Acceptable synchronous and asynchronous ways in which teacher-pupil instruction and contact time can occur outside the classroom (i.e., during the off-site, digitally-delivered portion of the class). - Acceptable ways in which attendance/participation should be documented during the offsite online portion of the class - Schedule documentation which clearly indicates the days and times in which a student is participating in person versus digitally (off-site) - Schedule documentation must show that Course Requirement 3 (above) has been met. - Schools must provide a list of all blended courses offered at the time of audit that matches the course titles listed on the students' individual schedules.
+- Documentation (e.g., regulations, course syllabus, handbook, etc.) that describes the following: - Acceptable synchronous and asynchronous ways in which teacher-pupil instruction and contact time can occur outside the classroom (i.e., during the off-site, digitally-delivered portion of the class). - Acceptable ways in which attendance/participation should be documented during the offsite online portion of the class - Schedule documentation which clearly indicates the days and times in which a student is participating in person versus digitally (off-site) - Schedule documentation must show that Course Requirement 3 (above) has been met. - Schools must provide a list of all Blended Learning courses offered at the time of audit that matches the course titles listed on the students' individual schedules.